Bachelor of Arts and Bachelor of Science

 As a graduate with a double degree, your career opportunities are extensive and vary widely depending on your chosen majors and can include employment in many fields the arts and science industries.

-Other majors for the Bachelor of Science: Biology, Counselling, Computing, Environment & Sustainability, Human Physiology, Information Technology, Mathematics, Mathematics & Statistics, Psychology, Physical Sciences and Wine Science.
+Other majors for the Bachelor of Science: Astronomical and Space Sciences, Biology, Counselling, Computing, Environment & Sustainability, Human Physiology, Information Technology, Mathematics, Mathematics & Statistics, Psychology, Physical Sciences and Wine Science.

-Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Language and Culture (German and Mandarin Chinese), Legal Studies, Public Relations Studies and Social Justice Studies.
+Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Journalism Extended, Legal Studies, Public Relations Studies and Social Justice Studies.

 |Courses to be studied||Units|